justindeguzman/locstor/README.md

 	var num = Locstor.get('year');
 	console.log(typeof num); // outputs "number"
 	```
 	Now that we retrieved our value back in the proper type, we can perform numeric 	operations on it without converting it or parsing it or worrying about type 		conversion errors.
-It's not just numbers; booleans, objects, and arrays are supported too.
+It's not just numbers: booleans, objects, and arrays are supported too.

 - **Easier Storage and Access**